Substance Use

 If you or a loved one is experimenting with alcohol use or drinking a lot, it’s important to get help sooner rather than later, before drinking turns into an irreversible health concern.

-Fortunately, there are a number of treatment options available for individuals looking to recover from alcohol use, including:
+Fortunately, there are several treatment options available for individuals looking to recover from alcohol use, including:

 • Recovering in a hospital setting with 24/7 support from medical personnel